rust-windowing/glutin/README.md

 ### Usage

-Glutin is an OpenGL context creation library and doesn't directly provide OpenGL bindings for you.
+Glutin is an OpenGL context creation library, and doesn't directly provide OpenGL bindings for you.

 For examples, please look [here](https://github.com/rust-windowing/glutin/tree/master/glutin_examples).